KerrMcCall/Big-Data/2162940_Big_Data_ML_Pipeline.md

 ##### Model Evaluation
 The second CNN had an increased validation accuracy of roughly 99.2% and it handled the variation better.
 There was also less issues in regard to overfitting however the training time was slightly longer.

-There is still room for improvement in the area of accuracy and generalisation.
+There was still room for improvement in the area of accuracy and generalisation.

 #### Third Model
 The third model was developed as an optimised CNN with Batch Normalisation to further increase its depth.